wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

  * haveged (entropy generator) on install time
  * network console interactive ssh install with tmux on install time (option)
  * you can choose from different flavors of disk partitioning (simple, plain, lvm, lvm_crypt, custom)
- * uses apt-proxy at pillar('cache.apt') if present
+ * uses an apt-proxy for package download if apt_proxy_mirror is present
  * ssh authorized_keys option
    * to activate include a custom_file "/.ssh/authorized_keys" into the setup
  * a watcher that reset the machine after a certain amount of time (in case automated install goes wrong)